DevFacto/javascript-master-class/content/mvc-angular-app.md

 ```

 Refresh the browser.
 Amazing how simple that was.

+As we can see, adding and removing elements is quite easy in Angular.
+Properties on the scope object are watched by the framework for changes, and then any views that use these properties will be changed immediately to reflect those changes.
+We don't have to worry about notifying or refreshing; just make changes to model objects and watch the results.

 So now we can fetch, add, delete.
 What about edit?
 What about posting changes to the server?